 Generally, becoming eligible for the third economic impact payment is the same as the second check.
 But, the price has increased to $1,400 for US citizen individuals, and $2,800 for US couples who file jointly.

 What is new for this check is that qualified dependents like the elderly, disabled adults and college students can also receive $1,400.

 If you are a SS recipient who receives monthly deposits from the US government, you are typically not required to file a US tax return and need not take any action.
 You should be able to receive your Stimulus checks exactly how you normally receive your benefits.

 Didn’t file a Tax Return?

-- If you didn’t file for previous years (2018 and before): You can utilize the MyExpatTaxes Streamlined Procedure package and become tax compliant for the IRS.
-Once you’re tax compliant, the IRS will send you your check.
+- If you didn’t file for previous years (2019 and before): You can utilize the MyExpatTaxes Streamlined Procedure package and become tax compliant for the IRS.
+Once you’re tax compliant, the IRS will send your due checks.

 - If your worldwide income was lower than the tax filing threshold: You can still receive the Stimulus check by applying as a non-filer as a US citizen abroad.
-You can use the IRS Non-Filer portal to file, but we recommend using our service since it’s set up exclusively for US expats.
+Unfortunately, the IRS Non-Filer portal is closed, so you’ll need to file a tax return to receive stimulus checks.